Avon River Rats

-The Windsor Royals are a Canadian Junior C ice hockey team based in Windsor, Nova Scotia.
+The Windsor Royals were a Canadian Junior C ice hockey team based in Windsor, Nova Scotia.
 For their first three seasons the club was known as the Avon River Rats and they played in the Nova Scotia Junior C Hockey League.
 The team was advised they were in copyright violation with the River Rats.
 Prior to the 2018-19 season they obtained the name of the Windsor Royals (formerly a team in the league which folded) and re-branded the organization.
 They are coached by Mike LaPierre.
 They have historically been a playoff contender, but rarely progressing deep.